ThatsVie/ThatsVie/README.md

 💻 **Full Stack Software Engineer**

 I’m passionate about creating web experiences that are **accessible, inclusive, and impactful**.
-With a background as a licensed massage therapist, I bring a unique attention to detail, empathy, and user-centered focus to every project.
+With a background in healthcare, I bring a unique attention to detail, empathy, and user-centered focus to every project.
 My expertise spans **full-stack development, database integration, and responsive design**, with a strong commitment to building technology that fosters connection and delivers meaningful results.

 ---